Prosono/SMARTi_BaseComponent/README.md

 ## When uninstalling the integration ALL settings, files, dashboards, automations etc related to the SMARTi integration is deleted and your installation will return to its original state.

+# Usage

+## Have SMARTi **NOT** show devices/entities
+If you want SMARTi to NOT show entities in the dashboards, simply hide them in HOme Assistant and SMARTi will no longer display them.

+## Set up power measurement sensor
+Since SMARTi uses a more general power sensor, this will have to be set.
+This can be set under the settings page under "Dynamic Power Sensor".
+IKf no sensors are present here, just click the button "Update power Sensor Lsit" ANd it will populate with all sensors haveing a power measurement and you can select the proper one.

 # Dependencies: